joshbegley/nyt-latest/README.md

 `The rapper’s sixth No. 1 album is here.
 Listen to a conversation about his career, and the long exchange between hip-hop and basketball.`\
 https://nytimes.com/2021/05/29/arts/music/popcast-j-cole.html?searchResultPosition=5

-**Texas Republicans Prepare to Unveil Major Bill of Voting Limits**\
+**Texas Republicans Finalize Major Bill of Voting Limits**\
 `The bill, which would make already stringent voting rules in Texas even tougher, is likely to pass both chambers of the Legislature.
 Gov. Greg Abbott is expected to sign it.`\
 https://nytimes.com/2021/05/29/us/politics/texas-voting-bill.html?searchResultPosition=6

 **Is the final Christian Pulisic’s big moment?**\
 `The American midfielder helped deliver Chelsea to the Champions League final.
-But will he play in the game that matters most?`\
+But how much will he play in the game that matters most?`\
 https://nytimes.com/2021/05/29/sports/soccer/christian-pulisic-champions-league.html?searchResultPosition=7

 **Secret Chats Show How Cybergang Became a Ransomware Powerhouse**\